edu-secmachine/reactvulna/README.md

 <a name="Exercise_csrf"></a>
 ### Exercise 3 – CSRF
-The application is vulnerable to both CSRF!
-Find the OSRF vulnerability, and exploit it!
+The application is vulnerable to  CSRF!
+Find the CSRF vulnerability, and exploit it!
 How would you fix this vulnerability?

+<a name="Exercise_tabnab"></a>
+### Exercise 4 – Tabnabbing
+The application is vulnerable to Tabnabbing!
+Find the vulnerable place, and exploit it!
+Fix the vulnerability!